Pros and Cons to Real Estate Short Sales in Michigan

 There are many pros and cons to a short sale for your home.
 As your Lansing real estate lawyers, we can help you determine the best option for you and your family.

-First, we will review the pros to having a short sale in Michigan with you.
+First, we will review the pros to having a short sale with you.

 - The sale does not have as big of an impact on your credit and will not be reported to credit agencies.
 Only late payments made on the mortgage before the sale of your property may appear on your credit report.